kluo/edx-documentation/en_us/course_authors/source/building_course/setting_up_student_view.rst

 Add a Course Image
 ************************

-The course image that you add in Studio appears on the student dashboard.
+The course image that you add in Studio appears on the student dashboard as part of the course listing.

+The course image should be a minimum of 378 pixels in width by 225 pixels in height, and in .JPG or .PNG format.

-On Edge_, the image also appears on the course summary page.
+.. note:: On edX.org_, the course image you add in Studio does not appear on the course summary page automatically.
+You must work directly with your edX Program Manager to set up the course summary page.

 In the following example, the course image that was added in Studio is circled in the student dashboard: